MatheusAlves00/instruments-store/README.md

 ...
 The project is an instrument shop, aiming to learn about the rails framework.

-## Technology
+## Technology/Dependencies

-Here are the technologies used in  this  project.
+Here are the technologies/Dependencies used in  this  project.

-*  Ruby version 2.5.0
+*  Ruby v2.5.0

-*  Rails version 5.2.6
+*  Rails v5.2.6

+*  PostgreSQL v1.2.3

+*  NodeJS

-*  Sqlite
+*  Bootstrap

 ## Services Used